Monitoring GNI for own resource purposes

 This article takes a closer look at GNI and the way in which it is used and monitored to finance the EU own resources.

 The GNI own resource is a uniform percentage rate applied to the GNI of each Member State (Article 2(1c) of Council Decision 2014/335 on the system of the European Communities’ own resources (Own resource decision)).
-It has become the largest source of revenue and today accounts for around three quarters of total EU revenue.
+It has become the largest source of revenue and today accounts for around 70 % of the total financing.

-GNI data used for own resource purposes are governed by Council Regulation (EC) No 1287/2003 of 15 July 2003 on the harmonisation of gross national income at market prices (GNI Regulation), which lays downs the definition and calculation of GNI and the provisions for the providing of the data and additional information by Member States to the Commission (Eurostat).
-The GNI Regulation also establishes the procedures to facilitate the verification, and where necessary the improvement, of the comparability, reliability and exhaustiveness of Member States’ estimates of gross national income (GNI).
-A new GNI regulation that will along with the mentioned Own resource decision constitute the new legal framework for the own resources of the EU is being prepared.
+GNI data used for own resource purposes are governed by Regulation (EU) No 2019/516 of the European Parliament and of the Council) of 19 March 2019 on the harmonisation of gross national income at market prices (GNI Regulation), which lays downs the definition and calculation of GNI and the provisions for the providing of the data and additional information by Member States to the Commission (Eurostat).
+The GNI Regulation also establishes the procedures to facilitate the verification, and where necessary the improvement of the comparability, reliability and exhaustiveness of Member States’ estimates of gross national income (GNI).

 Article 2(7) of the Own resource decision states that GNI shall be defined in accordance with the European system of national and regional accounts (ESA 2010).
 GNI represents total primary income receivable by resident institutional units: compensation of employees, taxes on production and imports less subsidies, property income (receivable less payable), gross operating surplus and gross mixed income.
 It corresponds to the better known gross domestic product minus primary income payable by resident units to non-resident units, plus primary income receivable by resident units from the rest of the world.

-Together with a report on the quality of GNI, each Member State returns an annual questionnaire including its GNI to the Commission by 22 September for the preceding year and any changes made to the figures for previous years.
-These annual GNI returns are checked by Eurostat officials and are then formally presented for examination to the GNI Committee, which is composed of representatives of the Member States and chaired by Eurostat, at its late October meeting (the Committee generally meets two times per year).
-The GNI Committee adopts a formal opinion on the appropriateness of the data as a basis for the determination of GNI-based budget contributions.
+Together with a report on the quality of GNI, each Member State returns an annual questionnaire including its GNI to the Commission (Eurostat) before 1 October for the preceding year and any changes made to the figures for previous years.
+These annual GNI returns are checked by Eurostat officials and are then formally presented for examination to the GNI Expert Group, which is composed of representatives of the Member States and chaired by Eurostat, at its late November meeting (the Expert Group generally meets two times per year).
+The GNI Expert Group adopts a formal opinion on the appropriateness of the data as a basis for the determination of GNI-based budget contributions.

-Furthermore, Eurostat verifies the sources and methods used by the Member States to calculate GNI and is assisted in this task by the GNI Committee.
-Eurostat takes its decisions as regards the processes, methods, standards, procedures, contents and timing of the verification activities independently, while the Directorate-General for Budget (DG BUDG) of the Commission is informed about the verifications.
+Furthermore, Eurostat verifies the sources and methods used by the Member States to calculate GNI and is assisted in this task by the GNI Expert Group.
+Eurostat takes its decisions as regards the processes, methods, standards, procedures, contents and timing of the verification activities independently, while the Directorate-General for Budget (DG BUDG) of the Commission, as associated Directorate-General in the GNI Expert Group, is informed about the verifications.
 Although the responsibility for monitoring the Member States' GNI data and calculation methods is vested in the Commission, it should be underlined that this requires full cooperation from the respective national authorities who control the production of the GNI data, in particular with regard to the need for them to fully report on any major changes to sources and methods used for the compilation of the national accounts.

-Verification activities by Eurostat and the GNI Committee
+Verification activities by Eurostat and the GNI Expert Group

-According to Article 5(1) of the GNI Regulation, Eurostat shall verify the sources and methods used by Member States to calculate GNI.
+According to Article 5(1) of the GNI Regulation, the Commission shall verify the sources and methods used by Member States to calculate GNI.

 - verification of the procedures and basic statistics used to calculate GNI;

-- verification of the data transmitted in the GNI Questionnaires and the Quality Reports.
+- verification of the data transmitted in the GNI Questionnaires and the Reports on the Quality.